Andre601/AdvancedServerList/docs/api/reference/structure.md

 **Options:**

-- `name` - The name to display for the Constructor summary and detail.
-This should include any parameters the Constructor has, but without any parameter name.
+- `name` - The name to display for the Enum summary and detail.
+This should include any parameters the Enum has, but without any parameter name.
-- `description` - The description to display for the Constructor.
+- `description` - The description to display for the Enum.
 - `type` - The return type to display.
 Will default to `{{ page.title }}` if not set.
-- `deprecated` - Adds a notice about the deprecation of this Enum in the form of a deprecation label and a `deprecated` section with the provided explanation.
+- `deprecated` - Adds a notice about the deprecation of this Enum in the form of a deprecation label and a `deprecated` section with the provided `<string>` as explanation.
 - `seealso` - List of "See also" text to display.
     - `name` - Name of the See also link.
     - `link` - Link (Relative, absolute or URL) to use for the See also text.